preames/public-notes/deref+nofree.rst

 Second, the noalias argument attribute is subtle.
 There's a couple of sub-cases worth discussing:

-* If the noalias argument is written to (and free is modeled as a write), then it must be the only copy of the pointer passed to the function and there can be no copies pass through memory.
+* If the noalias argument is written to (reminder: free is modeled as a write), then it must be the only copy of the pointer passed to the function and there can be no copies passed through memory used in the scope of function.
 * If the noalias argument is only read from, then there may be other copies of the pointer.
 However, all of those copies must also be read only.
-If the object was friend through one of those other copies, then we must have at least one write copy and having the noalias on the read copy was undefined behavior to begin with.
+If the object was freed through one of those other copies, then we must have at least one writeable copy and having the noalias on the read copy was undefined behavior to begin with.

 Essentially, what we're doing with noalias is using it to promote a fact about the pointer to a fact about the object being pointed to.
+Code structure wise, we should probably write it exactly that way.

 **Result**